smortezah/portfolio/website/docs/python/generator.md

 # Generators

-Welcome, fellow Pythonistas! 🐍 In this tutorial, we'll dive deep into the fascinating world of **generators**.
+In this tutorial, we'll dive deep into the fascinating world of **generators**.
 These unsung heroes of Python allow us to create memory-efficient, lazy-evaluated sequences.
 Whether you're a seasoned developer or just starting out, buckle up as we explore generators step by step.
 So grab your favorite cup of ☕️, fire up your code editor, and let's embark on this generator adventure together!

 ## Introduction